Windsor lines of the London and South Western Railway: Kingston and Shepperton lines

 The LSWR wished to make a branch line to Kingston, from Twickenham.
 It intended to build it as far as Hampton Wick, on the Middlesex side of Kingston river bridge, but the residents of Kingston petitioned for the branch to be extended as far as their town.
 The line opened to traffic on 1 July 1863.

 The idea of a branch to Shepperton followed, proposed by an independent company, the Thames Valley Railway.
 The company built the line and sold it to the LSWR.
 It opened on 1 November 1864 from Thames Valley Junction, on the Kingston line.
 The site of the junction later became known as Strawberry Hill Junction, when a station of the same name was built there.
 For the time being all the Shepperton branch traffic ran via Twickenham.

 The journey from Kingston to London was very circuitous and the LSWR eventually gave way to pressure, and made a connection to the Woking main line at Malden, much later known as New Malden.
 This was opened on 1 January 1869 and enabled the operation of a circular train service, from Waterloo to Waterloo via Kingston.
-For some time the Shepperton branch connection was still only towards Twickenham, but in 1 July 1894 a southward junction was made, completing the triangular connection at Strawberry Hill.
+For some time the Shepperton branch connection was still only towards Twickenham, but on 1 July 1894 a southward junction was made, completing the triangular connection at Strawberry Hill.
 At first only goods trains and special trains to and from Kempton Park racecourse used the south connection, but in time this came to be the dominant route for ordinary passenger operation to and from the Shepperton branch.